vuejs/rfcs/active-rfcs/0000-expose-api.md

 - Via template refs
 - Via the `$parent` or `$root` properties

-Up until now, the concept of the "public instance" equivalent to the `this` context inside a component.
+Up until now, the concept of the "public instance" is equivalent to the `this` context inside a component.
 However, this creates a number of issues:

 1. A component's public and internal interface isn't always the same.
-A component may have internal properties that it doesn't want to expose to other components, or a component may want to expose methods that are specifically meant to be used by other components.
+A component may have internal properties that it doesn't want to expose to other components.
+In other cases a component may want to expose methods that are specifically meant to be used by other components.

 2. A component returning render function from `setup()` encloses all its state inside the `setup()` closure, so nothing is exposed on the public instance, and there's currently no way to selectively expose properties while using this pattern.